robinpaulpeluri/DC2-Vulnhub-Walkthrough/README.md

 ![Screenshot from 2023-01-20 00-16-26](https://user-images.githubusercontent.com/108471951/213533103-6c4b779a-15d7-4854-b21e-aa01d8d145bc.png)

-we found flag3 according to the hint we need to switch user from tom to jerry since we have jerry password we can easily switch to jerry
+we found flag3 according to the hint we need to switch user from tom to jerry since we have jerry password we can easily switch to jerry.

 cd home